U.S. Route 92: Polk County vicinity

-On the border between Crystal Lake, Florida and Combee Settlement, Florida US 92/SR 600 encounters the intersection with Florida State Road 659.
-Later it enters more rural surroundings as it enters Fussels Corner, Florida and briefly runs directly along the north side of the Lakeland Subdivision, then moves away from the tracks as it enters Auburndale, Florida, where the route encounters the Polk Parkway again, but this time at an interchange.
-Serving as a commercial strip beyond this point, the route encounters the southern terminus of County Road 655 (Polk County, Florida), and three blocks later the northern terminus of Florida State Road 655.
+On the border between Crystal Lake and Combee Settlement, US 92/SR 600 encounters the intersection with SR 659.
+Later it enters more rural surroundings as it enters Fussels Corner and briefly runs directly along the north side of the CSX Carters Subdivision, then moves away from the tracks as it enters Auburndale, where the route encounters the Polk Parkway again, but this time at an interchange.
+Serving as a commercial strip beyond this point, the route encounters the southern terminus of County Road 655 (CR 655), and three blocks later the northern terminus of SR 655.
 The road curves northeast where it barely runs along the southeast coast of Lake Lena, then curves to the southeast at Bridgers Avenue, a former alignment of US 92.
-From there it runs along a bridge that passes over a railroad junction between the CSX Lakeland Subdivision, Auburndale Subdivision, Carters Subdivision and a freight spur leading between the northeast coast of Lake Lena, and southwest coast of Lake Ariana.
-As the route descends from the bridge, the street name changes to Magnolia Avenue and five blocks later, encounters the intersection of Florida State Road 559 (Main Street).
-Across from the south side of Auburndale Cemetery the western terminus of Florida State Road 544 branches off to the southeast towards Legoland (formerly Cypress Gardens) and part of Haines City.
-In the meantime, US 92 curves back to the northeast where it briefly enters a northwestern portion of Winter Haven, encounters the eastern end of Bridgers Avenue, and serves as the location for Winter Haven Regional Airport (a.k.a.; Gilbert's Field).
+From there it runs along a bridge that passes over a railroad junction between the CSX Auburndale Subdivision, Carters Subdivision and a freight spur leading between the northeast coast of Lake Lena, and southwest coast of Lake Ariana.
+As the route descends from the bridge, the street name changes to Magnolia Avenue and five blocks later, encounters the intersection of SR 559 (Main Street).
+Across from the south side of Auburndale Cemetery the western terminus of SR 544 branches off to the southeast towards Legoland (formerly Cypress Gardens) and part of Haines City.
+In the meantime, US 92 curves back to the northeast where it briefly enters a northwestern portion of Winter Haven, encounters the eastern end of Bridgers Avenue, and serves as the location for Winter Haven Regional Airport (a.k.a.
+Gilbert's Field).

-US 92 and U.S. Highway 17 join at the south end of Lake Alfred.
-State Road 600 continues to carry US 92 from Auburndale, while State Road 555 takes US 17 from the south via Winter Haven.
-County Road 555 soon splits to the north along the old road through Lake Alfred, while US 17/92 runs to the northeast on Lake Shore Way.
-The routes become a one-way pair between Echo Street and Seminole Way, but before that pair ends, County Road 557 begins at Polemo Street, where it heads west for a block to CR 555, and then turns north towards Interstate 4; just past CR 557, US 17/92 turns east towards Haines City.
-It enters downtown Haines City on Hinson Avenue after crossing under U.S. Highway 27 at a cloverleaf, meeting the north end of State Road 17 (formerly US Alt 27) before turning north on 17th Street.
-It soon meets County Road 580, which runs east to Poinciana.
-In Davenport, US 92 meets County Road 547, which heads west to U.S. Highway 27 and north along old US 17/92.
-US 92 then intersects with Ronald Reagan Parkway (County Road 54) at Loughman.
+US 92 and US 17 join at the southern end of Lake Alfred.
+SR 600 continues to carry US 92 from Auburndale, while SR 555 takes US 17 from the south via Winter Haven.
+CR 555 soon splits to the north along the old road through Lake Alfred, while US 17/US 92 runs to the northeast on Lake Shore Way.
+The routes become a one-way pair between Echo Street and Seminole Way, but before that pair ends, CR 557 begins at Polemo Street, where it heads west for a block to CR 555, and then turns north towards I-4; just past CR 557, US 17/US 92 turns east towards Haines City.
+It enters downtown Haines City on Hinson Avenue after crossing under US 27 at a cloverleaf, meeting the northern end of SR 17 (formerly US 27 Alt.) before turning north on 17th Street.
+It soon meets CR 580, which runs east to Poinciana.
+In Davenport, US 92 meets CR 547, which heads west to US 27 and north along old US 17/US 92.
+US 92 then intersects with Ronald Reagan Parkway (CR 54) at Loughman.